 The program area KOM monitors the Lichtenbergviertel’s transformation with a network of sensor boxes, which can measure temperature, air humidity, particulate matter, noise, and usage of urban space.
 The collected data will be made public for interested citizens.
 Beyond measuring, the sensor boxes provide a wireless testbed for evaluating novel communication protocols and concepts for functional morphing in the field.
 To achieve that, the boxes are equipped with hardware for communication technologies like WiFi, Bluetooth, and LoRa.

-Team: Frank Hessel Matthias Hollick
+Team: Julian Euler Max Granzow Frank Hessel Ladan Khaloopour Vincenz Mechler Julian Zobel Matthias Hollick

 Partner